Money Dashboard

-Money Dashboard is a free online personal financial management service in the United Kingdom.
-It provides users with the ability to view all of their online financial accounts in one place and categorises and analyses all of their transactions so they can understand how they use money.
-The app aims to help consumers make better financial decisions and budget for the future.
+Money Dashboard was a free online personal financial management service in the United Kingdom.
+It provided users with the ability to view all of their online financial accounts in one place and categorises and analyses all of their transactions so they could understand how they use money.
+The app aimed to help consumers make better financial decisions and budget for the future.

-The app is powered by Yodlee, an account aggregation service used by many of the world’s leading banks and financial institutions.
+The app was powered by Yodlee, an account aggregation service used by many of the world's leading banks and financial institutions.

-The service is regarded as the UK’s first significant personal finance service, an equivalent to Mint.com in the US, and promotes a strong emphasis on security.
-It is a read-only application and does not store users' bank account usernames, ID’s or passwords; data services are handled by Yodlee.
+The service was regarded as the UK's first significant personal finance service, an equivalent to Mint.com in the US, and promoted a strong emphasis on security.
+It was a read-only application and did not store users' bank account usernames, ID's or passwords; data services are handled by Yodlee.

 In 2015, it was reported to be the UK's largest personal financial management (PFM) provider, having attracted over 100,000 users.

 History

 Money Dashboard was started in 2009 by serial entrepreneur Gavin Littlejohn, and officially launched the first version of its service in 2011, which was developed with the intention to offer a free and easy solution to consumers who have lost control or who are struggling to control their finances.
 In 2012, the company launched the second version of its service.
-Since that time, it has continued to release upgrades to its service, including launching applications on both iOS and Android.
-This has included facilities to identify and promote money-saving opportunities to consumers, such as product switching.
+Since that time, it had continued to release upgrades to its service, including launching applications on both iOS and Android.
+This had included facilities to identify and promote money-saving opportunities to consumers, such as product switching.